gemvein/works_cited/README.md

 Works Cited uses CanCanCan to authorize the editing of citations.
 This makes it easy for you to control access.

+Works Cited is compatible with, but does not require, Rails Admin.

 ## Installation
 Add this line to your application's Gemfile: